 - 1/2 cup (50 g) rolled oats

-- 1–2 tablespoons peanut butter (natural, unsweetened preferred)
+- 1–2 tbsp peanut butter — natural, unsweetened if possible

-- 1 tablespoon chia seeds or flaxseeds (optional, for fiber)
+- 1 tbsp chia seeds or flaxseeds (optional but recommended for fiber)

-- 1 tablespoon honey or maple syrup (optional, for sweetness)
+- 1 tbsp honey or maple syrup (optional for sweetness)

-In a jar or container, mix the oats, milk, Greek yogurt, peanut butter, chia seeds, honey, and vanilla.
-Stir well to combine.
+In a jar or container, mix the oats, milk, yogurt, peanut butter, chia seeds, honey, and vanilla extract.
+Stir well until smooth.

 2️⃣ Refrigerate Overnight